arpanbiswas52/MOBO_PhysicsBasedModels/README.md

 Then check "PhysicsDriven MOBO (PZO) tutorial.ipynb".
 Here we extend to MOBO implementation to physics based complex model.

 Check the latest versions of the above mentioned titles.
+The other files are older versions.

 In future, the framework will be extended to solve constrained problems